iwnnay/story_room/roadmap.md

 # Versions

 # Roadmap
+1. Create a game class that displays a GUI of 3 basic sections
+    * input area
+    * Overview Description (room+situation)
+    * Command result
 1. Create a "situation" that encompasses everything that can/is happening
 1. Add the room you're in into the situation
 1. Get the look command to work (Phrase action generator)